SupremeCommanderMaps/SurvivalVersus/README.md

 ## Installation

+*FAF Map Vault*

 The easiest way to install the map is to get it via the [Forged Alliance Forever][FAF] map vault.

-Alternatively you can download it from GitHub, using these steps:
+Note: you do not need to have the FinalRushPro3 mod like you did with version 4 of this map.
+Furthermore since the Auto Reclaim option has been fixed, you probably want to use that instead of the Vampire mod.

+*From a Friend*

+If the map vault does not work for you and a friend has the map, ask them to send you a copy of their `final_rush_pro_5.10.v0001` in `Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Maps`.
+Then place that copy into the `Maps` directory.

+*Manual Installation*

+You can download the latest development version of the map from GitHub.

+Beware that these versions are not the same as the ones typically hosted on the Forged Alliance Forever lobby.
+If not everyone is using the same version of the map, you will get a desync.
+When using development versions the advertised version of the map, ie Final Rush Pro 5.10, is in itself not sufficient to check, as there will be many development versions of Final Rush Pro 5.10.

-* Download the [latest version of the map][download]
+* Download the [latest development version of the map][download]
 * Extract the zip.
 The result should be a directory named `final_rush_pro_5.10.v0001`
 * Place the directory into `Documents\My Games\Gas Powered Games\Supreme Commander Forged Alliance\Maps`

-Note: you do not need to have the FinalRushPro3 mod like you did with version 4 of this map.
-Furthermore since the Auto Reclaim option has been fixed, you probably want to use that instead of the Vampire mod.

 ## New in version 5.10

+Released on 2018-05-01

 * Added beetle random event
 * Nerfed island bases further by replacing T2 PD with T1 PD